Unboxed-Software/solana-course/content/closing-accounts.md

 ## Zeroing Out Account Data

 Instead of just transferring an account’s lamports, one can also zero out the account data to prevent the account data from being used/accessed by your program again.
-This is a roundabout solution, as it does not ensure that the account is actually deleted.
 The opportunity to refund a closed account within the same transaction is still there, this method is just meant to try to limit what that account can be used for if it is refunded.

 At first glance, this seems like it could be a viable option even if it does not directly resolve the issue at hand.
 Upon further inspection, though, it doesn’t hold up.
 After an account has been refunded, even if the data is removed, one can simply re-initialize the same account with new data.
+In addition, if a program relies on the existence of an account being a source of proof of something, then this can be manipulated by a malicious user to "prove" to the program this account exists when it should have actually been deleted.

 ```rust
 use anchor_lang::prelude::*;